 We have entered into numerous other licensing agreements for sales and distribution through e-commerce and traditional brick-and-mortar retailers.
-Authorized distribution channels include department stores such as Lord & Taylor, Macy's, Neiman Marcus, Nordstrom's, and Saks Fifth Avenue, off-price retailers such as Neiman's Last Call, Nordstrom Rack, Saks Off Fifth, and TJX (including TJ Maxx, Marshall's and Home Goods), and national specialty retailers such as Best Buy and Bed Bath & Beyond.
+Authorized distribution channels include department stores, mass merchant retailers, clubs, and national specialty retailers such as Best Buy and Bed Bath & Beyond.
 Under our other licenses, a supplier is granted rights, typically on an exclusive basis, to a single or small group of related product categories for sale to multiple accounts within an approved channel of distribution and territory.
 Our other license agreements typically provide the licensee with the exclusive rights for a certain product category in a specified territory and/or distribution channel under a specific brand or brands.
 Our other license agreements cover various categories, including but not limited to women's apparel, footwear, and accessories; bath and body; jewelry; home products; men's apparel and accessories; children's and infant apparel, footwear, and accessories; and electronics cases and accessories.
 The terms of the agreements generally range from three to six years with renewal options.